Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-Wang Yangming then tried to be a sage on his own, by reading former Chinese philosophy books and consulting Taoist priests and monks.
+He then tried to be a sage on his own, by reading former Chinese philosophy books and consulting Taoist priests and monks.

 During that period, philosopher Zhu Xi’s Theory of Li was the main ideology, which indicated that “Li is the pattern and law of everything, Qi is the element of everything.
 The whole of the universe is constituted of Li and Qi together, and every object has its own Li and Qi”.

-Hence, Wang Yangming started to stare at bamboo and other things for days, trying to find out the “Li” and “Qi" of them.
+Hence, Wang Yangming started to stare at bamboo and other things for days, trying to find out “Li” and “Qi" of them.

 Carved Lacquer Pen of the Ming Dynasty — Zhejiang Museum (Photo by Dongmaiying)

-Wang Yangming’s Demotion and Formation of Philosophy
+Demotion on Politics and Formation of Philosophy

 His father became tired of his weird behaviors; so he found a wife for Wang Yangming and commanded him to participate in the Imperial Examination, which Yangming not only passed but obtained an excellent score.

-After being informed that Liu already sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the assassins, then he escaped.
+After being informed that Liu already sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the assassins, and then escaped.